 It turns out that coming up with a good reason is easier than we thought.

 Building a small fire is normally a pretty easy job.
 Gather some twigs and a few bigger pieces of wood lying around and make a fire, right?
 If there are a few slightly thicker pieces still attached to a tree you take out your hatchet.
 Easy.

 But what if you want to build a fire that’ll burn slow and long?
 Now you’re going to need some pretty thick logs and that’s where a backpacking saw comes into its own.
-And if you find you need to do a little impromptu trail maintenance, or need to build an emergency shelter then these saws are great for sawing thicker logs.
+And if you find you need to do a little impromptu trail maintenance, or need to build an emergency shelter then these saws are great for sawing thicker wood.

-We’ve reviewed a few of the best backpacking saws that’ll get the job done while still being light and compact enough to slip into your pack.
+We review a few of the best backpacking saws that’ll get the job done while still being light and compact enough to slip into your pack.

 Quick Look: Our Recommendations for the Best Backpacking Saw

-- Chainmate Survival Pocket Saw Chain
+- Sportman Pocket Saw Chain

 - Ultimate Survival Technologies Sabercut chainsaw